by Housesimple on 30th May 2019

 Gloss and satin paint will give a wipe-clean finish that could help postpone the next round of decorating.
 Laminate flooring is cheap, hardy and easy to clean, and comes in a range of effects from oak to tile.
 It also gives your property a modern feel which will appeal to a wide range of tenants.
 Aim to combine contemporary with cosy using machine washable rugs and curtains.

 If you decide to invest in a new kitchen or bathroom, focus on the main components – including the shower, cupboards and hob – rather than overspending on smaller fittings like taps and handles.
 These items are unlikely to sway potential tenants.
-Instead look at examples that are affordable, durable and easy to clean.
+Instead look at examples that are affordable, durable and easy to clean or replace if they get broken.

 If you’re trying to appeal to the top end of your market, focus on high-end essentials like energy efficient, well-designed appliances, rather than bold design features.
 Avoid clutter, however, as tenants are often concerned about storage space.
 With that in mind, consider investing in smart, space-saving solutions.